sr-hm/feature-space-explorer/README.md

 3. Explore!

 ## Notes
 The program will cache sentence embeddings in JSON files.
-Each sentence has four keys, one for the sentence and three for the `x`, `y`, `z` coordinates for the sentence’s respective vector.
-This allows for easy checking with `pandas.read_json(…)` The program will repack the latter three columns when displaying vectors.
+Each sentence has four keys, one for the sentence and three for the `x`, `y`, `z` coordinates for the embedding.
+This allows for easy checking with `pandas.read_json(…)`.
+The program will repack the latter three columns when displaying vectors.

 ## Example
 ![example](https://git.sr.ht/~srhm/feature-space-tools/blob/master/example.png)